By-Laws of Jersey Off Road Bicycle Association, Inc.

 - Number and Term of Office – All of the affairs and activities of the Corporation shall be carried on by its Board of Directors.
 The Board of Directors shall consist of no fewer than six (6) members and no more than one (1) representing each Affiliated Chapter.
 The initial Board of Directors shall be set forth in the Certificate of Incorporation.
 Thereafter, successor Directors shall be elected by the members at each annual meeting and shall hold office for a term of two (2) years and until the Directors successor shall have been elected and qualified.
 Directors may serve successive terms.

-- Regular Meetings – A regular annual meeting of the Board shall be held in January of each year for the purposes of electing officers and conducting such other business as may come before the meeting.
+- Regular Meetings – A regular annual meeting of the Board shall be held by the end of March of each year for the purposes of electing officers and conducting such other business as may come before the meeting.
 The Board, by resolution, may provide for additional regular meetings which may be held without notice, except as to Board members not present at the time of the adoption of the resolution.
+(Revised March 2019)

 - Special Meetings – A special meeting of the Board may be called at any time by the president or by two (2) or more Board members for any purpose.
 Such meeting shall be held upon 7 days notice if given orally (either by telephone or in person) or e-mail, or by fourteen (14) days notice if given by depositing the notice in the United States mails postage prepaid.
 Such notice shall specify the time and place of the meeting.